chrisb2/air-quality/README.md

 Place the device in clean air and wait for it to be 'conditioned' (readings for eCO<sub>2</sub> are TVOC displayed).
 Operate switch 1 to the on position (connects pin 14 to GND) and wait for next display update (LED on Lolin D32 flashes), turn switch 1 off.
 The baseline is now stored and will be utilized every time the device is switch on.
 A new baseline can be set by repeating this process as required.

+A letter 'B' is displayed in the bottom right hand corner of the screen if a stored baseline is being used by the ccs811 sensor.

 ## CCS811 Firmware Upgrade

 **WARNING - DO THIS AT YOUR OWN RISK, IT MAY BRICK THE SENSOR**